Delta Goodrem: 2023–present: Going independent, Eurovision Song Contest, and Pure

 On 18 July 2023, Goodrem announced her new single, "Back to Your Heart" would be released on 4 August, under her own record imprint, ATLED Records.
 This marked the end of her music contract with Sony Music.
 In August and September 2023, Goodrem embarked on her Hearts on the Run tour, her first headlining tour of Europe.
-As part of the tour, Goodrem performed shows in the UK, Ireland, Scotland, Germany, France, Switzerland, Denmark, Norway and Sweden.
+As part of the tour, Goodrem performed shows in England, Ireland, Scotland, Germany, France, Switzerland, Denmark, Norway and Sweden.
 In September she returned to Australia to embark on a 20th anniversary tour for her debut album Innocent Eyes.
 On 28 September 2023, Goodrem starred as the lead role in the Netflix film, Love Is in the Air, shot in Queensland's Whitsunday Islands.
 In its first two weeks, the movie had been streamed 20 million times.

 In April 2024, she released a further single "Hearts on the Run", and in June, returned to the UK and Ireland to support Shania Twain and perform at London's Mighty Hoopla festival.
 In April and May 2025, she performed shows in Sydney and London to celebrate the 20th anniversary of her second studio album Mistaken Identity.

+On 1 March 2026, the Special Broadcasting Service (SBS) announced that she would represent in the Eurovision Song Contest 2026 in Vienna, Austria, with the song "Eclipse".
+The single was released on the same day.
+Goodrem finished in fourth place in the final with 287 points, marking the country's second best result in the contest's history.
+She was awarded the Media Award category in the Marcel Bezençon Awards.
+In September 2026, Goodrem will begin competing as a contestant on the twenty-fourth series of the British dance competition series Strictly Come Dancing.
+Goodrem's eighth studio album, Pure, is scheduled for release on 6 November 2026.
+The album's first single, "Hologram", was released on 26 June 2026.
+"Warrior" was released as the second single on 28 August 2026.